cairdcoinheringaahing/CGCC-Blog-drafts/blog_3/draft.md

 After so long in beta, graduation had become a [meme][graduation meme]\${}^\dagger\$, a prank made every so often by Geobits and co. to convince people that PPCG was graduating.
 However, on February 23rd 2016, SE [ruined the meme][ruined]\${}^\dagger\$ by going ahead and [graduating us].
 With this massive step, we gained many new privileges, such as our own formal moderator elections, some control over the advertisements shown on the site, and, eventually, we got our own design.

 The first of these changes was PPCG's [first official moderator election][election 1].
 When a site graduates, the pro-tem mods must run in the election if they wish to keep serving as moderator.
 Doorknob, Alex, Dennis and Martin did, against a strong field of candidates.
-Despite this, Martin was reelected in a [landslide] victory, with Dennis and Doorknob being clear favourites after him.
+Despite this, Martin was re-elected in a [landslide] victory, with Dennis and Doorknob being clear favourites after him.
 While not as strong as the others, Alex successfully defended his seat by a handy margin.
 After 5 years, gnibbler declined to run, as did Chris Jester-Young.
 And so, despite the site going through a pretty big change, the moderation team stayed roughly the same faces as most users were used to.

 Next to follow would be the [Community Ads][ads 2016], despite some [delays] in getting these set up.
 These ads were the first appearance of some of the iconic ads still used today, such as for [TIO][tio ad], [the Sandbox][sandbox ad] and [Know How To Vote][khtv ad].
 The ads themselves weren't an especially big thing, but the intent and meaning behind them was clear: PPCG was no longer a beta site, and was now fully grown up.

 Continuing the [trend] from previous years, 2016 and 2017 had a *massive* increase in challenges posted each year, both of them reaching over 3000 each.
 Aside from the boom after [tag:code-trolling], this was the biggest activity increase in the site's history, and was one of the longest sustained one.
 During this period, some of the most well-known questions and answers were posted as well, posts that established just how awesome the site could be at its best.
 To choose far too few to demonstrate, [Quest For Tetris], [Mathematica's goat builtin][goat builtin] and the still ongoing [Add a language to a polyglot][aaltap] were all posted during these two years.
 I'd suggest, if you have the time, [browsing the top voted posts][top voted] from this era.

-As a grown up SE site, the top of the todo list was a design.
+As a grown up SE site, the top of the to-do list was a design.
 [Ideas] were thrown around, to create something that would make PPCG feel unique, rather than the generic blue beta design.
 Unfortunately, as PPCG graduated through [design-independent graduation] we still had a bit to wait.

 ## A slow decline and occasional improvements

 2016 and 2017 experienced perhaps the most activity in the site's history.
 However, 2018 seemed to go the opposite direction.
-We had the [fewest posts] since 2013, and almost 12000 users simply [stopped visting] the site in 2017.
+We had the [fewest posts] since 2013, and almost 12000 users simply [stopped visiting] the site in 2017.
 And yet, there's no obvious reason.
 There was no cataclysmic event that caused a mass exodus, a new competitor site didn't spring up and steal our userbase.
 The truth is much more mundane, and something we should always remember in communities: [People change.
 Lives change].
 People just moved on from the site, for a multitude of reasons, and new faces filled their ranks.

 The first prominent "loss" was [Alex A.], who [handed in his diamond] in February 2018.
 One of the friendliest users you'll ever interact with, and an incredibly level-headed and competent moderator, he had served for 2 and a half years, with his diamond being removed on [Feb 26th, 2018], almost exactly 2 years after we graduated.
 However, [stepping into his shoes] were two users who very much deserved to be moderators, [DJMcMayhem] and [Mego].